2025 SYMPOSIUM

 International Union for Conservation of Nature (IUCN)

-Peter is a Councillor and Vice President of the International Union for Conservation of Nature (IUCN).
-He is based in Sydney and chairs the Sydney Institute of Marine Science (SIMS), the Blue Mountains World Heritage Institute, the Australian Tropical Herbarium and the National Benefit Assessment Committee of the Marine National Facility.
-He is a director of the SIMS Foundation and TierraMar Ltd. He chairs the ACIUCN board.
-Peter is a member of the External Reference Group on Nature for the Responsible Investment Association of Australasia and an Adjunct Professor in the School of Biological, Earth and Environmental Sciences, Faculty of Science University of NSW.
+Peter is Vice President of the International Union for Conservation of Nature (IUCN), as well as the Regional Councillor for Australia.
+He currently chairs the boards of the Sydney Institute of Marine Science (SIMS), the Australian Tropical Herbarium and the National Benefit Assessment Committee of the Marine National Facility.
+He is also a Director of the SIMS Foundation and TierraMar Ltd.

 Chief Executive Officer